wjdenny/wjdenny.github.io/content/@1991macintyre_anxiety.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Anxiety and Second Language Learning: Toward a Theoretical Clarification"
+  - "Anxiety and Second Language Learning: Toward a Theoretical Clarification"
-draft: false
+draft: true
 ---
 # Anxiety and Second Language Learning: Toward a Theoretical Clarification
 [[P. D. MacIntyre]] and [[R. C. Gardner]] wrote this chapter for [[@1991horwitz_language|Language Anxiety: From Theory and Research to Classroom Implications]].